-Sports delivers leisure and recreation to virtually everyone.
+Sports delivers leisure and recreation to virtually anyone.
 Some even use it as a springboard to success.
-But it also imposes inherent dangers.
+But it also poses inherent dangers.
 From demanding athleticism to mental toughness, a simple mistake can lead to injuries, or, in worst cases, even death.
 From jumping off a plane to running down a field, here is a rundown of some of the most dangerous sports in the world.

 Where there’s water, there’s the risk of drowning.
 Losing consciousness after getting wiped out by a big wave and getting stuck on coral reefs are possible incidents that could drown you.
 An average of 2.38 per 100,000 surfers die due to drowning—most of which are tourists and non-professionals.
 Getting wiped out or hitting a huge wave can also cause injuries.
 Moreover, the danger that marine life (sharks, stingrays, urchins, jellyfish, etc.) poses are no-brainers.
 The Peahi, also known as “Jaws,” in Hawaii is considered as one of the most thrilling areas to surf on as waves can exceed up to 18 meters high.

-To say that football is a sport that requires a tremendous amount of endurance is an understatement, given that it involves running back-and-forth across a 160-feet wide field–a feat that can actually lead to death.
-It’s also the kind of sport in which bruises and abrasions are considered to be minor injuries, since football players are almost always at risk of suffering contusions, fractures, concussions, and eye injuries.
+To say that football is a sport that requires a tremendous amount of endurance is an understatement, given that it involves running back-and-forth across a 160-foot wide field.
+It’s also the kind of sport in which bruises and abrasions are considered minor injuries since football players are almost always at risk of suffering contusions, fractures, concussions, and eye injuries.
 Based on NCAA men’s soccer statistics (2004-2009), more than 55,000 injuries have been logged in just five years.
 A huge 65.6 percent of injuries were ones incurred on the legs or lower limbs of football players, while five percent were concussions.
 4.3 percent were damages suffered on the face and neck.

 The one major threat in this sport is obvious enough: the possibility of entrapment.
-And when such a thing does happen, keeping calm is only one of the many things you need to do for survival.
+And when such a thing does happen, keeping calm is one of the many things you need to do to survive.
 Equipping yourself with the right gear is another.
-There’s also the risk of experiencing hypothermia (a situation wherein your body loses heat faster than it can produce) and flooding to consider.
-The latter can be brought on by heavy rains—as in the recent case of the Thai soccer team—and the wise thing to do in such a predicament is to try to seek the highest point in the cave.
+There’s also the risk of experiencing hypothermia (a situation in which your body loses heat faster than it can produce) and flooding to consider.
+The latter can be brought on by heavy rains—as in the case of the Thai soccer team getting trapped in a Chiang Rai cave—and the wise thing to do in such a predicament is to try to seek the highest point in the cave.
 Last year, of the 41 cases of caving incidents in the US, nine resulted in confirmed deaths—most were caused by drowning.

 Because it is highly unpredictable, the weather is something that should be given much attention before climbing a mountain.
 Strong winds, heavy downpours, lightning storms, extreme heat, and fogs could all potentially hinder your ascent.
 Remember that the higher you climb, the colder it gets—there’s far less oxygen at high altitudes, which can cause your body temperature to drop.
 In a Colorado study published in the Wilderness and Environmental Medical Journal, 2,198 climbers were rescued from 1998 to 2011 in which 19.5 percent were victims of rock climbing incidents.
 A near 30 percent of the victims had lower extremity injuries while 5.5 percent died from falling.